 As mentioned above, one day I just quit running…. and then… my college roommate invited me to a step aerobics class.
 I was TERRIBLE!
 Honestly, I ran from the studio before they could ask me to not come back.
 Thank goodness that first experience didn’t deter me.
 I kept coming back and moving towards the front row.
 After class one day, the instructor came over and said I was good and that they were looking for instructors.
 At the time, I thought she was crazy, but I signed up for a training and started teaching shortly after.
 That would have been 1994.
 I hope to think I’ve come a long way since then!
-Now I’m certified in Les Mills BodyPump, BodyCombat, BodyAttack, Spinning, and I have an AFAA certification.
-In the past, I’ve been Yoga and Pilates certified and I just recently moved into the world of Barre.
-When I looked for pictures of me teaching… I didn’t find one.
-So… I’ll try to sneak a selfie or get my sneaky friend (and second row BodyPump pal), Meg, to hook me up.
+Now I’m certified in Les Mills BodyPump, BodyCombat, BodyAttack, GRIT, Spinning, and I have an AFAA certification.
+In the past, I’ve been Yoga and Pilates and will still sub these on occasion.
+However, now that I’m +40… my body is craving more and more yoga and core work.
+Maybe there’s a recertification in my future…

 In my opinion, BodyPump is the best of all my classes (think lunges).
 It helps in the laps department, and with overall muscular strength and endurance.
 Outside of teaching my classes, I enjoy participating in Yoga (most styles except the meditating/chanting stuff), riding my beach cruiser, looking at my fancy road bike (I will get on that thing… stay tuned), SUPing, and swimming (more laps).